rilstrats/dotfiles/README.md

 ## Install

 I've recently migrated to stow, check out the new commands.
-Run the following commands to bare clone this repo, checkout this files, and install the submodules.
+Run the following commands to clone this repo, checkout this files, and install the submodules.

 ```bash
 git clone https://github.com/rilstrats/dotfiles.git $HOME/.dotfiles